 How is Keratoconus Diagnosed?

 Keratoconus can be diagnosed by our eye doctors using the slit-lamp technique.
 The doctor will search your cornea for thinning areas, an iron-colored ring encircling the cornea (the Fleischer’s Ring) and scarring at the outermost part of the cone.
 It is also important to measure the curvature of the cornea to determine whether it obtained a cone shape.
-Curvature is measured via Keratometry, which involves an instrument shining a light patterns onto the cornea.
+The curvature is measured via Keratometry, which involves an instrument shining light patterns onto the cornea.
 The shape of the reflection of the pattern shows how the eye is curved.
 Corneal topography is also used, in which a computer creates three-dimensional “maps” of the cornea.

 While Keratoconus is still in its early stages, it can be treated with eyeglasses or rigid gas permeable contact lenses (silicone-based).
 As the disease worsens, the cornea becomes weakened to a degree that makes it resistant to vision correction from eyeglasses and RGP contacts.
-Advance treatment options include:
+Advanced treatment options include: